cameronhill1/Skill-of-Living/recs.md

 ### Human nature, life

 - **Laws of Human Nature, Greene** - In my opinion, Robert Greene is such a fantastic writer (and researcher).
-His work over the past couple decades has all been around human behaviour and human excellence... and this book is the Master's comprehensive guide to the human OS, with all its flaws and leverage points.
+His work over the past couple decades has all been centred around human behaviour and excellence... and this book is the Master's comprehensive guide to the human OS, with all its flaws and leverage points.

-- **Man's Search for Meaning, Frankl** -

-- **The Perennial Philosophy, Huxley** -
+- **Man's Search for Meaning, Frankl** - Victor Frankl was a holocaust survivor.
+He observed that most people lost hope and the will to live, and that these were usually the next to pass.
+He started to form his own horror-tested interpretation of an existential philosophy, which then formed the basis of "logotherapy", or helping people to heal and grow through shifting the meaning associated with difficult or traumatics events in our lives.
+"Everything can be taken from a man but one thing: the last of the human freedoms — to choose one's attitude in any given set of circumstances, to choose one's own way."
+Apart from being extremely practically useful, it's incredibly inspiring.

+- **The Perennial Philosophy, Huxley** - I haven't actually read all of this one (I started, but it seemed a bit dense and felt I already got the idea), but many others have talked extensively about this (eg. Alan Watts, Ken Wilber), and I use this concept a lot, so I figured I'd put this here if you'd like to see it explored more deeply.
+When we talk of "the perennial philosophy", we're referring to the essential, common, golden thread at the core of all the world's great traditions and religions.
+In

 - **On The Shortness of Life, Seneca** - Life is long if you know what to do with it.

 - **Psychology of Human Misjudgement, Munger** - [here's a video link to the speech](https://www.youtube.com/watch?v=pqzcCfUglws){:target="_blank"}

 - **The Evolving Self?, Kegan** -

+- **Stumbling on Happiness, Gilbert** -

 - **The 6 Pillars of Self-Esteem, Branden** -